kiboschool/course-web-application-development/src/lessons/more-web-frameworks/express-and-sql.md

 # Express and SQL

-As we covered before, it's often necessary to store and retrieve data, and this is where databases come into play.
-SQLite, known for its lightweight and serverless nature, is a popular choice for various applications.
+As we covered before, it's often necessary to store and retrieve data, and databases are often an ideal solution (though not always).
+SQLite is a lightweight, self-contained database, and it is a popular choice for all kinds of applications.

 We'll guide you through integrating SQLite with an Express application.